Six operations for D-cap-modules on rigid analytic spaces: Bornological -modules

-as in \cite[Lemma 1.5.27]{Hotta}.
-Tensoring with $\w{\D}_X$, we have a morphism between coadmissible $\w{\D}_X$-modules $S^{-i}\to S^{-i+1}$, which is then automatically bounded by Theorem \ref{Dcapembedding}.\\ We also have the natural bounded map $S^0\cong \w{\D}_X\to \O_X$ sending any differential operator $P$ to $P(1)$. \begin{thm} With the morphisms as above, the map $S^\bullet\to \O_X$ is an isomorphism in $\mathrm{D}(\w{\D}_X)$. \end{thm} \begin{proof} By the same argument as in \cite[Lemma 1.5.27]{Hotta}, the uncompleted complex $\D_X\otimes \wedge^\bullet \T_X$ is a resolution of $\O_X$ in the category of abstract $\D_X$-modules.
-From this, we can obtain $S^\bullet$ by applying $\w{\D}_X\otimes_{\D_X}-$ (note that $\w{\D}{\otimes}_{\D_X}\O_X\cong \O_X$ by \cite[Proposition 7.2]{DcapTwo}).
-As $\w{\D}_X$ is a flat $\D_X$-module in the category of abstract $\D_X$-modules (\cite[Lemma 4.14]{Bode1}), we obtain an exact complex of coadmissible $\w{\D}_X$-modules.
+We also have the natural bounded map $S^0\cong \w{\D}_X\to \O_X$ sending any differential operator $P$ to $P(1)$. \begin{thm} With the morphisms as above, the map $S^\bullet\to \O_X$ is an isomorphism in $\mathrm{D}(\w{\D}_X)$. \end{thm} \begin{proof} By the same argument as in \cite[Lemma 1.5.27]{Hotta}, the uncompleted complex $\D_X\otimes \wedge^\bullet \T_X$ is a resolution of $\O_X$ in the category of abstract $\D_X$-modules.
+From this, we can obtain $S^\bullet$ by applying $\w{\D}_X\otimes_{\D_X}-$ (note that $\w{\D}_X{\otimes}_{\D_X}\O_X\cong \O_X$ by \cite[Proposition 7.2]{DcapTwo}).
+As $\w{\D}_X$ is a flat $\D_X$-module in the category of abstract $\D_X$-modules by Theorem \ref{flatcompletion}, we obtain an exact complex of coadmissible $\w{\D}_X$-modules.
 Viewed as a complex of complete bornological $\w{\D}_X$-modules, it is then strictly exact by Theorem \ref{Dcapembedding}. \end{proof} Applying side-changing, we immediately obtain the following. \begin{cor} The complex